Nonprofit Infrastructure Grant Program

 Propel Nonprofits is happy to announce the 2021 -2023 NIGP grantees.

-Propel Nonprofits is seeking proposals – applications open on October 4, 2021 – that lead to meaningful improvement in an organization’s infrastructure, including technology investments, staff development, relationship building, or other opportunities to increase nonprofits’ core mission support.
-We anticipate making between 35 – 45 grants of up to $45,000 for a grant period of 12-18 months.
-Grantees will be required to receive post-award support from Propel in terms of managing the tracking and reporting requirements of this grant; they’ll also be asked to share lessons learned through mid-term and final grant reports and at a grantee convening.
+NIGP grant awards are designed to support meaningful improvement in an organization’s infrastructure, including technology investments, staff development, relationship building, or other opportunities to increase nonprofits’ core mission support.
+We made 38 grants of up to $48,520 for a grant period of 12-18 months.
+Grantees are required to receive post-award support from Propel in terms of managing the tracking and reporting requirements of this grant; they’re also asked to share lessons learned through mid-term and final grant reports and at a grantee convening.

 Organizational Infrastructure Improvement

 Grants under this activity area can be used to improve organizational infrastructure.
 Eligible activities under this category include hiring staff or consultants to assist with: developing database management systems; developing financial systems; and building other administrative systems needed to increase the organization’s ability to access and sustain new funding sources and deliver on the organization’s mission.
 Other eligible expenses include investments in technology to improve internal infrastructure.

 Grants under this activity area can be used to increase workforce capacity that builds the organization’s infrastructure.
 Eligible activities include hiring culturally competent staff or consultants to expand programming capacity; providing training and skills development; and implementing other methods of increasing staff capacity.

 Grants under this activity area can be used to create partnerships with other organizations to increase capacity.
 Eligible activities include the creation and expansion of partnerships with existing organizations that possess specialized expertise; and the creation of partnerships to increase the capacity of the grantee organizations to improve services for the community.